giellalt/giellalt.github.io/infra/infraremake/In-sourceDocumentationSpecification.md

-The specification consists of three parts:

-# the markup specification used to extract comments
-# the formatting rules for the extracted comments
-# build system behaviour
+# In-Source Documentation Specification

-# The markup specification
+# The doccomment specification

 Keywords/trigger symbols (all are followed by **space**, with one exception):